sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 As the game progresses, the conversation at the table will start establishing details about the world and about relationships between characters.
 Look for areas of tension and try to develop it.
 Push characters into discomfort and higher stakes.
 Then look for a *threshold*.
-A line that once crossed, you can't simply turn around and go back.
-Find a way to put the characters up against that threshold.
+Look for some line that once crossed, they can't simply turn around and go back.
+They might enthusiastically seek it out, they might even cross over before you've even figured out what it should be (if so, all that's left for you is to mark yourself a point in the *Good Bank*).
+But you might also need to increase the pressures in their "home" to gently nudge the characters up against that threshold.

 **But don't push them through.**